imonban/OCT_prediction/README.md

 1. unzip weights
 2. Run the Testing_OCT.py from terminal as: python Testing_OCT
 3. And that's it!!
-It will save the outcome in './outcome/' named as 'Note_level_outcome.csv'
+It will predict the outcome and plot the AUC ROC for 3 months and 21 months prediction.